 Implementing a Secured Cities roadmap is not simply about technology, but building partnerships that help develop lasting security and emergency risk management solutions.
 The 5th Secured Cities Conference returns to Baltimore on November 14-15 for the first time since 2011, looking to engage all public and private urban security stakeholders who are tasked with these responsibilities.

-Since its inception in 2010, Secured Cities has carved out a premier niche in the ever-expanding world of the “Safe City” initiative.
-It is the only conference that serves the public/private partnership initiatives that are driving emerging video surveillance, hosted and cloud-based security solutions, and integrated risk strategies across every enterprise.
+Since its inception in 2010, the Secured Cities Conference has carved out a premier niche in the ever-expanding world of the “Safe City” initiative.
+Secured Cities is the only conference in the industry that serves the public/private partnership initiatives that are driving emerging video surveillance, hosted and cloud-based security solutions, and integrated risk strategies across every enterprise.

-This venue offers a peer-to-peer experience with participants from government, law enforcement, transit, campus and healthcare, in addition to high-level security management from both the physical and IT sides of the house.
+This unique venue offers a peer-to-peer experience with ranking participants from government, law enforcement, transit, campus and healthcare, in addition to high-level security management from both the physical and IT sides of the house.

 Focus on Problem Solving

 The Secured Cities Conference is not a trade show but rather a solutions summit.
 The event’s content-driven focus attracts decision-makers.
 High-end attendees at Secured Cities are those asking the “why” questions as opposed to the “what” — meaning they have a specific need and are looking for companies that provide solutions and peer interaction that offers a roadmap for success.

 This year we are excited to announce that Secured Cities will be partnering with the International Association for Healthcare Security and Safety (IAHSS), the only organization solely dedicated to professionals involved in managing and directing security and safety programs in healthcare institutions.
 IAHSS will be providing their expertise in several healthcare security sessions and will be helping to promote the event through its association membership.